-Payment of dividend, according to current lending conditions, shall be pre - approved by financial lenders.
-Despite profitable year 2023, the bank, which provides credit service to the Company and the Group, considering current outbound travel market conditions and more challenging fourth quarter is not yet inclined to approve dividend payment.
-The Company is planning to achieve changes to the lending conditions and dividend payment with the aim these conditions to be primarily based on the Group's balance sheet structure.
+Payment of dividends, according to current lending conditions, must be pre-approved by financial lenders.
+The Company continues to seek amendments to the lending conditions to ensure that future dividend payments are primarily based on the Group's balance sheet structure.